 - Implement technologies such as identity management (IM), access control, and provide the ability to restrict ArcGIS client operations (edit, copy, save, print) that an authorized user can perform.

 ArcGIS Workflow Manager extends ArcGIS Desktop and provides centralized enterprise job management, as well as security benefits:

-- Logging: Capture activity logs and provide stakeholders with a real-time status report of the organization's resources
+- Logging—Captures activity logs and provides stakeholders with a real-time status report of the organization's resources

 - Geospatial data management—Ability to handle complex geodatabase tasks such as data access, version management, and archiving

 - Transparency—Enables a fully documented mapping of all inventory processes